 At CCG, media training involves preparation for the traditional media; industry trades to top tier outlets both print and broadcast.
-Our training also can involve tips and techniques for the media you and your organization develop such as video for your website, or for on on-line channels such as YouTube.
+Our training includes tips and techniques for the content you and your organization develop such as video for your website, or on-line channels like YouTube.

 Develop and deliver strong newsworthy messages

 Understand how the media works behind the scene, and on the scene, ensuring that you never walk into a TV studio or a news briefing wondering what’s coming, or even where to look

 Ultimately, CCG gives leaders an edge because we have one: Every CCG coach was the “guy holding the microphone” with a major news organization.

 Being effective on camera should be a goal of every leader today.
 More and more are using their websites and the internet more broadly, to communicate internally and externally with customers and other stakeholders.